JithinKS97/JithinKS97/README.md

 ## About me

-I am a very curious fellow who loves to explore the inner working of things.
-I love to read and discuss about nature, human psychology, wonders of the universe, life, cryptocurrencies.
+I am a very curious fellow who loves to explore the inner working of a lot of things.
+I love to read and discuss about nature, human psychology, cosmology, physics, quantum mechanics, life, cryptocurrencies and similar fun topics.